 Sushi has both a modern and traditional flare, but it can be difficult for the kiddos to realize just how classy this dish is!
-That is what makes this homemade sushi is so appealing.
+That is what makes this homemade sushi rolls dish is so appealing.
 Wrapping sushi in your favorite child’s color can both expose them to other cultural foods, or get them involved in eating something that you eat on a regular basis.
 This homemade sushi recipe is fun to make with the kids and resembles a classic California roll.

 Sushi may be too different for some eaters.
-Sushi contains a lot of different textures, make kids skeptical of even trying it.
+Sushi contains a lot of different textures, making kids skeptical of even trying it.
 By wrapping it in different colors, it gives kids a reason to take bite (and even adults!).
 It's just a little more fun when food is colored.

 Why You'll Love This Easy Sushi Recipe